 One of the first true crime documentaries on Netflix to become a global phenomenon, Making a Murderer changed the way we look at crime docs, and also resulted in a reopened case, exposing many of the flaws in police work and the justice system across the United States.
 As fascinating as it is confounding, this is a series that can be emotionally draining in places, so be prepared for that going in.
 The full two seasons of the series are available from Netflix right now.

 These are just some of the awesome shows and movies we recommend you check out during this pandemic.
 It is important to make sure you stay safe and secure, and that you try to look after yourself as much as you can.
 The more you have to occupy yourself indoors, the less likely you are to want to go outside.
+But if you’re watching so much TV that your eyelids start swelling up, it might be time to take a breather.
 Social distancing can be hard, and you need to use the tools at your disposal to be able to work on this.
 We think that these shows and movies are essential viewing for those looking to binge their way through this global lockdown.